SamwelOpiyo/terraform_gcp_gke/README.md

 # Directory Description.

-This repository contains terraform module used to create a Kubernetes cluster in Google Cloud Platform after provisioning Google Cloud Project.
+This repository contains terraform module used to create a Kubernetes cluster in Google Cloud Platform after provisioning Google Cloud Project(Project Services required are also provisioned using this module).

 ## Module Environment Variables/Terraform Variables.